Vedant Singh

 APLO

-Asia Pacific Linguistics Olympiad — 2 Silver Medals
+Asia Pacific Linguistics Olympiad — Two Silver Medals

 Earned two silver medals at the Asia Pacific Linguistics Olympiad across multiple years of competition.